dhrumilgala/Tokyo-Olympics-Azure-Data-Engineering/README.md

 # tokyo-olympic-azure-data-engineering-project
-Tokyo olympics dataset analytics using Spark and Azure
+Tokyo olympics dataset analytics using PySpark and Azure